-ADDITIONAL INFORMATION FEDERAL MINIMUM WAGE \$7.25 PER HOUR BEGINNING JULY 24, 2009 The law requires employers to display this poster where employees can readily see it.
+ADDITIONAL INFORMATION that results in the death or serious injury of any minor the FLSA's child labor provisions.
+Heightened civil money FEDERAL MINIMUM WAGE \$7.25 PER HOUR BEGINNING JULY 24, 2009 The law requires employers to display this poster where employees can readily see it.
 At least 11⁄2 times the regular rate of pay for all hours worked over 40 in a workweek.

-An employee must be at least 16 years old to work in most non-farm jobs and at least 18 to work in non-farm jobs declared hazardous by the Secretary of Labor.
+PUMP AT WORK An employee must be at least 16 years old to work in most non-farm jobs and at least 18 to work in non-farm jobs declared hazardous by the Secretary of Labor.
 Youths 14 and 15 years old may work outside school hours in various non-manufacturing, non-mining, non-hazardous jobs with certain work hours restrictions.
 Different rules apply in agricultural employment.
 Employers of "tipped employees" who meet certain conditions may claim a partial wage credit based on tips received by their employees.
 Employers must pay tipped employees a cash wage of at least \$2.13 per hour if they claim a tip credit against their minimum wage obligation.
 If an employee's tips combined with the employer's cash wage of at least \$2.13 per hour do not equal the minimum hourly wage, the employer must make up the difference.
-PUMP AT WORK The FLSA requires employers to provide reasonable break time for a nursing employee to express breast milk for their nursing child for one year after the child's birth each time the employee needs to express breast milk.
+The FLSA requires employers to provide reasonable break time for a nursing employee to express breast milk for their nursing child for one year after the child's birth each time the employee needs to express breast milk.
 Employers must provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.
-DEPARTMENT OF LABOR UNITED STATES OF AMERICA 1-866-487-9243 www.dol.gov/agencies/whd
+WAGE AND HOUR DIVISION DEPARTMENT OF LABOR UNITED STATES OF AMERICA www.dol.gov/agencies/whd